tnn1t1s/deebo-prototype/README.md

 The memory bank allows Deebo to learn from its mistakes and personalize to your codebase over time.
 You can also utilize the context field when starting a debugging session with Deebo if there's specific information that Deebo would benefit from, and you can also add observations to specific agents mid-session if guidance is necessary.

+So basically, the memory bank paths are like memory-bank/{codebaseHash}/{session-id-hash}/mother.log, scenario-agent-0.log, scenario-agent-1.log, etc
 ## 📦 Installation

 ### Prerequisites